wakatime/notepadpp-wakatime/README.md

 Turn on debug mode (click the WakaTime icon in Notepad++) then check your log file.

-WakaTime Core logs to `%homepath%\.wakatime.log`.
+WakaTime Core logs to `%homepath%\.wakatime\wakatime.log`.
 Check there after looking in your Notepad++ WakaTime log file.

 ### Can't read WakaTime config file

-Make sure you `~/.wakatime.cfg` is UTF-8 encoded without BOM.
+Make sure you `%homepath%\.wakatime.cfg` is UTF-8 encoded without BOM.

 More help can be found at <https://github.com/wakatime/wakatime-cli/blob/develop/TROUBLESHOOTING.md>.